binpash/pash/compiler/parser/ceda/README.md

 ### Known Bugs

 * `fresh_marker` for heredocs.
-This is really obscure and a pain to implement in C. For real-world, non-adversarial settings, just change the market from "EOF" to some random text.
+This is really obscure and a pain to implement in C. For real-world, non-adversarial settings, just change the marker from "EOF" to some random text.
 * Not Python

 ## Shell script -> JSON (TODO)